UB-Mannheim/eScriptorium_Dokumentation/eScriptorium-with-tesseract-extension.md

 #### Addendum 1: How much training data (ground truth) do I need?
 > Experience has shown that even a **small amount of training data** is enough to start fine-tuning an existing text recognition model that already works somewhat well on your data.
 With regard to fine-tuning, an **iterative approach** should be followed:
 > 1. Create 2 to 3 pages of training data by correcting the automatically generated transcriptions as shown in step 10.
-> 2. [Fine-tune the text recognition model](#step-11-fine-tune-a-text-recognition-model) you have used in step 8 with the corrected ground truth .
+> 2. [Fine-tune the text recognition model](#52-fine-tune-a-text-recognition-model) you have used in step 8 with the corrected ground truth.
 > 3. Test and evaluate if the fine-tuned model yields better transcriptions on your data than before.
 > 4. If not, repeat 1 to 3 to create more training data.
 Fine-tune new models and evaluate them on your data until the results are satisfactory.
 >